fac-12/homesafe/README.md

 ## What HomeSafe does
 HomeSafe allows parents to notify their child's school if someone other than their regular guardian will be picking their child up from school.
 The app lets both parents and schools login securely and share a chosen keyword that will be repeated by a designated adult/guardian when picking up the child.

-## How HomeSafe works
-The website is build in node using an Express server and a postgreSQL database

 ### User journeys
 #### Parent
 * I want to be able to register or login securely